hde-oliv/basecamp/README.md

 	in the very meaning of the name 42.

-	Empathy: To understand that everyone has their difficulties and to understand that this does not invalidate anyone and that everyone is capable of progressing.
+	Empathy: To understand that everyone has their difficulties and to understand that this does not invalidate anyone, and that everyone is capable of progressing.
 This was something that was exercised a lot during the whole Basecamp.

-	Dealing with time & responsibility: As there is a lot to do and time is short, learning how to organize your time is something very important, since there are events and corrections with a fixed schedule and it is necessary to have the responsibility to commit to such a schedule and stick to it.
+	Dealing with time & responsibility: As there is a lot to do and time is short, learning how to organize your time is something very important, since there are events and corrections with a fixed schedule, and it is necessary to have the responsibility to commit to such a schedule and stick to it.
 ----------